Vonage/vonage-java-sdk/README.md

 ### Maven

-Add the following to the correct places in your project's pom file:
+Add the following to the correct places in your project's POM file:

 ```xml
 <repositories>